 What areas do you currently serve?

-Mynd is currently operating in the Bay Area, Southern California, Sacramento and Washington State.
+Mynd is currently operating in the Bay Area, Southern California, Sacramento, Washington state, Arizona, Nevada, and Georgia.
 More markets are coming soon.

 What are the requirements to lease a home with Mynd?

 Mynd does not discriminate against residents or prospective residents based on race, color, creed, religion, national origin, sex, marital status, disability, sexual orientation, or age.
 Mynd does, however, require favorable credit, an unblemished criminal and previous housing background check and a monthly income three times the monthly rent.

 Si necesita ayuda en español, mande un correo electronico a email@example.com y un representante lo contactara.